eckebusch/check_hdsentinel/README.md

 > **_NOTE:_**  You should ideally already have a working CheckMK instance with agents up and running :D

 ## Adding services to the monitoring
 After placing the script inside of the above mentioned folder, it will automatically executed by the agent and provides one service per disk to the monitoring system.
+Start a new service discovery and add the new found services to the monitoring.
+Apply the changes and you are good to go!

 ## Notes
 - it's not final